dw943893/baseball_predictor/README.md

 ## Problem Statement

+I am the new general manager of a small market last-place baseball team who desparately wants to improve the team's performance by making informed decisions based on data.
+But before I make any moves, I need to answer two questions:

+- What are the elements that most contribute to a team's winning?
+- Which (lesser-known/affordable/below the radar?) players should I add to improve the team?

-I am the general manager of a baseball team want to identify the factors that contribute the most to the home team winning, and build a team with players that emphasize those qualities
+want to identify the factors that contribute the most to the home team winning, and build a team with players that emphasize those qualities

 GM who wants to know how likely my baseball team will win each game it plays during the regular season.